sonalita/ps-k8s/README.md

 **THIS IS A WORK IN PROGRESS - DO NOT USE YET.
 Current status:proxmox template is complete, base provisioning of kubeadm/kubelet and containerd is done**

 ## Prerequisites
- - A virtualization platform - this repo will include a proxmox template and (eventually) a Vagrant Vagrantfile for Oracle Virtual Box.
+ - A virtualization platform - this repo will include a Proxmox template and (eventually) a Vagrant Vagrantfile for Oracle Virtual Box.
  - A machine capable of running Ansible (Microsoft windows is problematic - either dual boot to a Linux Distro or create a workstation in VirtualBox - Linux Mint is a good Windows-like distro for building a workstation)
  - If you are using **VirtualBox**, install [Vagrant](https://developer.hashicorp.com/vagrant/install?product_intent=vagrant) from Hashicorp then you can simply follow the instructions in the `vagrant` folder to provision the necessary machines.
  - If you are using **Proxmox**, create the following machines from a Ubuntu template (an Ansible playbook to build a Ubuntu 24.04 cloud-init server template is included - se the README in that folder).
 If you build the recommended template, the only thing you will need to change when cloning is the hostname and the ip address.